aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++

-This script pauses the simulation if the maximum of **8** licenses is used on the license server.
+This script pauses the simulation if a maximum of **8** licenses is used on the license server.
 This script has no input and no output.
 It relies on the ``licenseCounter.mlx`` script to count the actual license

 Syntax